 For this recipe, we’d recommend using yellow curry powder.
 The main component of this mixture is turmeric, a spice that’s well-known for its high antioxidant content and anti-inflammatory properties.
 It has a mild flavor and the perfect amount of spice to carry the other flavors in our Curried Quinoa Chicken Salad.

 Red curry would be acceptable, too, but it tends to have more chili peppers than yellow curry.
 Those peppers can overpower the delicate flavors of the apples and raisins.
 It would create a beautiful red color, though, so go ahead and use it if you love the extra spice.

 We can’t wait to hear what you think of our Curried Quinoa Chicken Salad recipe!
 Let us know if you made it in the comments.

 Curried Quinoa Chicken Salad

 - 2 tablespoons curry powder

 - 1/2 cup yellow onion diced small

 - 1/4 cup golden raisins

-- 2 cups boneless and skinless chicken breast, shredded
+- 2 cups boneless and skinless chicken breasts shredded

-- In a sauce pan, bring the chicken broth and curry to a boil on medium heat.
+- In a saucepan, bring the chicken broth and curry to a boil on medium heat.
 Once boiling, add the quinoa.
 Cover and reduce to a simmer.
-Simmer for 20 minutes, remove from heat, and let sit (keeping covered) for 15 minutes.
+Simmer for 12 minutes or until most of the liquid is absorbed.
+Remove from heat, and let sit, (keeping covered) for 10 minutes.